Michael Brantley Preview, Player Props: Astros vs. Diamondbacks

 Michael Brantley At The Plate

-- Brantley is hitting .319 with two doubles, two home runs and a walk.
+- Brantley is batting .294 with two doubles, two home runs and a walk.

-- In 13 games played this season, he has hit a homer in two of them.
+- In 14 games played this year, he has homered in two of them.

-- In four games this year (30.8%), Brantley has picked up an RBI, and in three of those games (23.1%) he had two or more.
+- In 28.6% of his games this season, Brantley has tallied at least one RBI.
+In three of those games (21.4%) he recorded more than one RBI.

-- In six of 13 games this season, he has scored, including multiple runs once.
+- In six of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.